CraftAcademyLabs/ca_course/guides/ionic-fonts.md

  `mkdir src/assets/fonts`

 Go to [Google Fonts](https://fonts.google.com/) and find a font that you want to use and download it.
 Extract the file from the zipped package you dowloaded.
-It will often contain several different versions of the font, but you only have to extract the one that says something with "`regular`".
+It will often contain several different versions of the font, but you only have to extract the one that says something with "`regular`" in the file name.
 In this gude we will use "[Montserrat](https://fonts.google.com/specimen/Montserrat)" as an example and it will be in the `woff2` format.

 Open upp the app.scss, remove the commented out code and add this.
 Change the name of the file to the one that you extracted from the dowloaded font package.